avenix/WDK/README.md

 *Note: the AnnotationApp synchronises video and data at two points and interpolates linearly inbetween.
 We recommend the synchronisation points to take place in the beginning and end of a recording session.*

-*Tipp: use the keyboard shortcuts arrow-right, arrow-left and spacebar to iterate through the data and video.*
+*Tipp: use the keyboard shortcuts arrow-right, arrow-left and spacebar to iterate through data and video.*

 To consider:

 1. Annotation, marker, synchronisation and video files should be consistent with the data files.
 If a data file is named 'S1.mat', its annotation file should be named 'S1-annotations.txt', its marker file 'S1-markers.edl', its synchronisation file 'S1-synchronisation.txt' and the video 'S1-video.extension'.
 2. By default, the *Data Annotation App* loads annotation files from the './data/annotations/', video and synchronisation files from './data/videos' directory.
 Saved annotation files are located in the root './' directory.
-3. The classes to annotate should be defined in the 'classes.txt' file beforehand.
+3. The labels to annotate should be defined in the 'labels.txt' file beforehand.

 ### Annotating with External Markers (optional)
 The *Data Annotation App* can import and display reference markers on top of the time series data.
 Currently, the *Data Annotation App* supports marker files created with the video annotation tool [DaVinciResolve](https://www.blackmagicdesign.com/products/davinciresolve/) in *.edl* format.
 Markers added to a timeline in DaVinciResolve can be exported by: right-clicking on the *Timeline -> timelines -> export -> Timeline markers to .EDL...*: